When leading a team and a decision is needed, what happens? Is it silence or negotiation and debate?

 But a leader must understand the motivation that is causing the “silent” team member to be quiet.
 Is it because they don’t understand the purpose or outcome of the task?
 Is it because they don’t understand their role?
 Is it because they don’t value their expertise?
 Is it because they don’t trust their knowledge?
 Is it because, if they shared what they know, they would neutralize their power?
-Is it because they believe what they know makes them more secure in their job, and if teach others what they know they become less valuable and more expendable?
+Is it because they believe what they know makes them more secure in their job, and if teaching others what they know makes them less valuable and more expendable?

-Understanding purpose and outcome and their expertise or role are the easier to manage as a leader.
-They involve stating the purpose and value of the project, establishing the individual’s role and the importance of their contribution and affirming your trust and reliance on their unique expertise in the successful conclusion of the project.
-If it is due to the selfish reasons for hoarding knowledge or expertise the leader has an opportunity to create a culture of trust and knowledge sharing.
+Understanding purpose and outcome and their expertise or role are easier to manage as a leader.
+They involve stating the purpose and value of the project, establishing the individual’s role and the importance of their contribution, and affirming your trust and reliance on their unique expertise in the successful conclusion of the project.
+If it is due to the selfish reasons for hoarding knowledge or skill, the leader has an opportunity to create a culture of trust and knowledge sharing.
 If the person doesn’t align with a team culture of knowledge and expertise sharing, the “hoarder” needs to be redirected to a culture that fits them better.

 No team can be high performing and successful unless there is sharing versus hoarding of expertise and knowledge.
-All high performing teams know that only through the sharing of knowledge and expertise can success be realized.
+All top-performing teams know that only through the sharing of knowledge and expertise can success be realized.